 - NGINX Unit.
 Though just a recent addition to Docker Hub, NGINX Unit was downloaded more than 2,000 times in the first month.
 Developers and DevOps users get a dynamic, API‑driven server with multi‑language support.
 (Java is coming in the months ahead.)

-Soon to ship is NGINX Controller.
+Recently shipped is NGINX Controller.
 NGINX Controller is for users looking to manage NGINX Plus with Docker Enterprise Edition, OpenShift, Kubernetes, or other container management platforms.

 NGINX Controller provides monitoring, alerting, dashboards, configuration analysis, and configuration management.
 Controller includes the following features for NGINX Plus instances running in containers: